sousquared/Blur-Training_Cifar10/README.md

 ## notebook/
-Demonstration and examples of Gaussian Blur.
+Demonstrations and examples of Gaussian Blur.

 ## citation